adamlwgriffiths/nix-gpu-passthrough/README.md

 ## What Doesn't

-* QEmu/Libvirt start/stop hooks (insufficient permissions?)
+* QEmu/Libvirt start/stop hooks (insufficient permissions?) which means we must run this from the terminal (Ctrl + Alt + F1)
 * Often the VM seems to require Install CD to be in or it doesn't bootstrap
 * NixOS 21.05 (GPU won't pass off)

+## Issues

+* If something goes wrong, you'll be looking at a black screen and may or may not have keyboard access.

 ## Future Work